chanon/icu4unity/README.md

 # Size Requirements

 ## Data file size
-* To use ICU4C, its data file must be included in the final app.
-The size is around 4MB.
+To use ICU4C, its data file, icudt63l.dat, must be included in the final app in StreamingAssets.

+The size is around 4.4MB and compresses to 2.4MB

-* Additionally for Android the whole file must be loaded into memory, using 4MB of memory.
+Additionally for Android the whole file must be loaded into memory, using 4MB of memory.

 A workaround for Android so it doesn't require 4MB of memory would be to copy the data file out of the jar file into SD card.
 Then the path could be given to ICU4C.
 However I haven't implemented this yet.